» » »

 2 Hidden track (#21)

-Prince's creative peak (and his first album back again as 'Prince').
-But perhaps his most inaccessible album to date, and thank god (literally!) that Prince decided to release this one in stores rather than side step it as an internet only album, for he finally releases an album that showcases his musical dexterity.
-Isn't it great when you listen to an album and you fall in love with every track?
-The Rainbow Children is so beautiful, funky, yet musically inspiring, it really does take music to another level.
-It does not even take a second listen to grow to like it, easily one of his all time best though probably not one for the casual listener.
-This is a collection of songs and that could only go together on the same album, but it is let down by the religious undertones which comes across as preachy, you can hardly believe this is the man who also wrote Scarlet Pussy and Sexy MF but still, there are few albums as well crafted as this.
-You simply don't hear music like this today and, like fine wine, Prince improves better over time.
-This could well be the album which Prince's musical genius sees its peak, supported by his best tour to date.
-It also demonstrates Prince's hard fought epitome of musical freedom, he would never have been allowed to release this under a large label.
-Yet it blends funk, melody, lyrical godliness, with some truly stellar guitar.
-The title track and Family Name make the album, it is so nice to hear Prince being genuinely enjoying making music again and not using his craft to bicker about the industry that made his name, here Prince is back in love with music once again.
+Prince's creative peak (and his first album back again under his birth name).
+But perhaps The Rainbow Children is also his most inaccessible album to date, and thank god (literally!) that Prince decided to release this in stores rather than side step it as an internet only venture.
+Subscribers to the NPG Music Club were able to download the album as a single MP3, which as I look back on it now, took me 4 days to download the 48mb file through dial-up: this highlighted to me the biggest flaw of the club.
+Anyway, Prince had finally released an album that really did showcase his musical dexterity.
+Isn't it sublime when you listen to an album and fall in love with every track.
+The Rainbow Children is so beautiful, funky, yet musically inspiring, it takes music to higher levels in every sense of the word.
+It does not even take a second listen to grow to like it, you don't know then why you liked it, but you do and give it another go at which point its playability starts to take root.
+The Rainbow Children is easily one of Prince's all-time best, although probably not to the taste of the casual listener.
+This is a collection of songs and that could only go together on the same album, but is let down by the religious undertones which comes across as sermon like.
+One could hardly believe this is the man who also wrote Scarlet Pussy and Sexy MF but still, there are few albums as well crafted as this.
+This, like fine wine, Prince improves better over time.
+This could well be the album which Prince's musical genius finds its peak, a fact also underlined with the tour, his best to date.
+It also demonstrates the fruits of Prince's hard fought musical freedom, for he would never have been allowed to release this under a conventional label.
+Yet it blends funk, melody, lyrical godliness, with some truly stellar guitar work.
+The title track and Family Name make the album, yet it is so nice to hear Prince being genuinely enjoying the music making once again and not using his craft to bicker about the industry that made his name.
+Prince rediscovers music once again.

 The Rainbow Children reviewed by Goldies Parade.